-This Proxy Statement contains two proposals requiring stockholder action.
-Proposal No. 1 requests the election of two Class II directors to our board of directors.
-Proposal No. 2 requests the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+This Proxy Statement contains six proposals requiring stockholder action.
+Proposal No. 1 requests the election of two Class III directors to our board of directors.
+Proposal No. 2 requests the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025.
+Proposal No. 3 requests approval of an amendment to our certificate of incorporation to increase the number of authorized shares.
+Proposal No. 4 requests approval, on a non-binding, advisory basis, of the compensation of our named executive officers.
+Proposal No. 5 requests approval, on a non-binding, advisory basis, of future advisory votes on compensation of our named executive officers.
+Proposal No. 6 requests approval to adjourn the Annual Meeting to a later date or dates, if necessary or appropriate, to permit further solicitation and vote of proxies in the event there are insufficient votes for, or otherwise in connection with, the Charter Amendment Proposal.
 Each of the proposals is discussed in more detail in the pages that follow.

-PROPOSAL NO. 1 - ELECTION OF CLASS II DIRECTORS
+PROPOSAL NO. 1 - ELECTION OF CLASS III DIRECTORS